 Of course, they could be wrong.
-Or worse: Have they been perpetrating an elaborate hoax on all the rest of us - and on the even larger group of their colleagues in all other fields of science?
+Or worse: Have they been deliberately perpetrating an elaborate hoax on all the rest of us - and on the even larger group of their colleagues in all other fields of science?
 The modern scientific consensus on anthropogenic climate change has its origins in a famous 1957 paper by Roger Revelle and Hans Suess.
-If, sometime in the coming decades, this same scientific community investigating the climate comes upon new data and theories which call into question either or both the concept of climate forcing and the perceived need to drastically reduce anthropogenic greenhouse-gas emissions, we will know about these developments, because they will be published in the academic literature.
+If, sometime in the coming decades, this same scientific community investigating the climate comes upon new data and theories which call into question either or both the concept of climate forcing and the perceived need to drastically reduce anthropogenic greenhouse-gas emissions, we will know about these developments only because they will have been evaluated and published in the academic literature.

 However, to contend that such contrary research findings, should they be made, could or would somehow then be suppressed, or that the current scientific consensus on climate change amounts to a gigantic hoax, is simply irresponsible and groundless.
 It is certainly the case that, occasionally, individual scientific papers which have undergone peer review, and have been published in a reputable journal, contain misrepresented or even invented data and are subsequently withdrawn, and that some of them amount to academic fraud.
 But it is impossible to imagine that this could occur on the scale of the thousands of papers on climate science that have been published since 1957.
 It is likewise impossible to imagine that all their authors have just invented the whole problem, so that at some point it will just go away of its own accord.
-To accept either of those propositions is to call into question the integrity of the entire process of modern scientific investigation since its sixteenth-century origins.
+To accept either of those propositions is to call into question not only the integrity of the entire process of modern scientific investigation since its sixteenth-century origins, but also the evidence that exists before our very eyes, the evidence that our technologies actually work.

+We depend on our scientists to explain to the rest of us how and why the world around us operates as it does.
 There are many comments in the preceding sections which call attention to one crucial aspect of the modern sciences, namely, that they must wrestle with the fact that the greater part of the reality of nature remains hidden - and deeply hidden - from our ordinary senses.
-The ways in which nature's many different operations actually produce the experiences of what we see and feel in the world around us are screened from view by an elaborate and somewhat misleading set of masks.
+The ways in which nature's many different operations actually produce the experiences of what we see and feel in the world around us are screened from view by what we may call an elaborate and somewhat misleading set of masks.
 The instruments devised to unmask these unseen realms began with simple telescopes and microscopes and advanced ultimately to the incredibly-complex particle colliders of today.

 Common sense asks: How can it be that the solidity of the material objects we handle every day is an illusion, because matter is mostly just empty space?
 How can it be that an invisible electromagnetic force, known to science as simply the strong force, holds together the constituent particles that make up atoms?
-How can it be that the world as it appears before out eyes is only a small part of what is happening in the universe, because the full electromagnetic spectrum contains many other dimensions - for example, x-rays and infrared radiation - that we cannot see unaided?
-All this and much more may be decidedly odd, when considered from the standpoint of common sense, but it is not possible to doubt that these are true statements.
+How can it be that the world as it appears before out eyes is only a small part of what is happening in the universe, because the full electromagnetic spectrum contains many other dimensions - for example infrared radiation and x-rays - that we cannot see without the aid of specialized equipment?
+All this and much more may be decidedly odd, when considered from the standpoint of common sense, but it is not possible to doubt, as we sit waiting for our MRI and CT scans, that what scientists tell us about these phenomena are true statements.